-61. As a result of the Assistant Secretary's unlawful December 22 Decision, the Plaintiffs have suffered and will continue to suffer great injury, including but not limited to the following:

-62. Chief Dixie and the members of the Tribal council have been denied the opportunity to participate in the organization and governance of the Tribe.
+- 61. As a result of the Assistant Secretary's unlawful December 22 Decision, the Plaintiffs have suffered and will continue to suffer great injury, including but not limited to the following: - 62.
+Chief Dixie and the members of the Tribal council have been denied the opportunity to participate in the organization and governance of the Tribe. - a.

-a.
 Immediately after the Secretary issued his December 22 Decision, the Burley Faction issued a public notice calling for a "special election" to elect tribal officers.
 The public notice stated that only Ms. Burley, her two daughters, and Chief Dixie would be allowed to participate in the election of the Tribe's government.
-The public notice relied on the December 22 Decision as the basis for the Burley Faction's right to call the election.
+The public notice relied on the December 22 Decision as the basis for the Burley Faction's right to call the election. - b.

-b.
 On January 7, 2011, the Burley Faction conducted its "special election" among the three members of the Burley family.
 Neither Chief Dixie nor any member of the Tribal Council participated in the "special election."
-Except for Chief Dixie, the other individual plaintiffs were barred from participating.
+Except for Chief Dixie, the other individual plaintiffs were barred from participating. - c.

-c.
 On January 12, 2011, the BIA acknowledged receipt of the results of the Burley Faction's January 7 "special election" and recognized a "tribal council" consisting of Burley as Chairperson and her daughter, Rashel Reznor, as Secretary/Treasurer.
 It is telling that the BIA's letter does not mention the number of voters participating in this "election."
-Under the government recognized by the BIA, none of the Plaintiffs has any voice in the organization or governance of the Tribe.

-63. Chief Dixie and the members of the Tribal Council have been and will be denied the benefits of Tribe membership, because the December 22 Decision allows the Burley a.
-The December 22 Decision allows the Burley Faction to exercise complete control over Tribe membership and to exclude Chief Dixie and the members of the Tribal Council from membership in the Tribe.
+Under the government recognized by the BIA, none of the Plaintiffs has any voice in the organization or governance of the Tribe. - 63.
+Chief Dixie and the members of the Tribal Council have been and will be denied the benefits of Tribe membership, because the December 22 Decision allows the Burley

-Case 1:11-cv-00160-BJR Document 1 Filed 01/24/11 Page 20 of 28 Case 2:16-cv-01345-WBS-CKD Document 33-1 Filed 09/29/16 Page 188 of 218 b.
-As a result of being denied Tribe membership, the members of the Tribal Council are not and will not be eligible to receive federal health, education and other benefits provided to members of recognized Indian Tribes.
+Case 2:16-cv-01345-WBS-CKD Document 44-2 Filed 03/03/17 Page 220 of 396